chrisobo98/christopherbermudez.com/content/blog/web-and-seo-clermont-orlando-helping-businesses.md

 A business without a strong online presence is **missing out on customers**.
 In **Clermont, Orlando, and surrounding areas**, people search online before they visit a business.
 If your site is slow, outdated, or not optimized for search engines, you’re handing leads to competitors.

-I’ve been in **web development since 2016** and started consulting again in **June 2024**, helping local businesses build **SEO-driven websites that load fast, look professional, and convert visitors into customers**.
+I’ve been in the **web development field since 2016** and started consulting again in **June 2024**, helping local businesses build **SEO-driven websites that load fast, look professional, and convert visitors into customers**.

 If you're searching for: